muratk3n/thirdwave/en/tweets/2020/week7a.md

 *2020-2-10 19:7:37*

 ---

-Right - if space is emergent, an illusion, that solves nonlocality of entanglement.
-There is no "spooky action at a distance" because there is no distance.

 Smolin: "I drew a lesson from a survey of approaches to quantum foundations, which is that space and time cannot both be